-Arising from discussion, the following motion was introduced:

-MOVED BY COUNCILLOR DHALIWAL SECONDED BY COUNCILLOR CALENDINO

-THAT staff report back to Council with information regarding cannabis production and manufacturing activities, and identify any related environmental considerations and controls prior to first reading.
+1. THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.
+MOVED BY COUNCILLOR CALENDINO SECONDED BY COUNCILLOR KEITHLEY THAT the recommendation of the City Manager be adopted.
+CARRIED UNANIMOUSLY Arising from discussion, the following motion was introduced: MOVED BY COUNCILLOR DHALIWAL SECONDED BY COUNCILLOR CALENDINO THAT staff report back to Council with information regarding cannabis production and manufacturing activities, and identify any related environmental considerations and controls prior to first reading.
+CARRIED UNANIMOUSLY Item #12 Application for the rezoning of:

-- Item #12 Application for the rezoning of: - Rez #19-22 Lot 30 District Lot 73 Group 1 New Westminster District Plan 56913 - From: CD Comprehensive Development District (based on M1 and M1r Manufacturing District) - To: Amended CD Comprehensive Development District (based on M1 Manufacturing District) - Address: 3030 Beta Avenue - Purpose: To permit a cannabis production facility for research, and production of pharmaceutical-grade cannabis products for clinical research. - 1.
+Rez #19-22 Lot 30 District Lot 73 Group 1 New Westminster District Plan 56913 From: CD Comprehensive Development District (based on M1 and M1r Manufacturing District) To: Amended CD Comprehensive Development District (based on M1 Manufacturing District) Address: 3030 Beta Avenue Purpose: To permit a cannabis production facility for research, and production of pharmaceutical-grade cannabis products for clinical research.

 THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.
+MOVED BY COUNCILLOR MCDONELL SECONDED BY COUNCILLOR CALENDINO THAT the recommendation of the City Manager be adopted.
+CARRIED UNANIMOUSLY Item #13 Application for the rezoning of:

-ltem #13 Rez #19-24 Application for the rezoning of: Lot 98, District Lot 94, Group 1, NWD Plan 47057 From: C4 Service Commercial District То: CD Comprehensive Development District (based on C4 and C4f Service Commercial District) Address: B - 6681 Macpherson Avenue
+Rez #19-24 Lot 98, District Lot 94, Group 1, NWD Plan 47057

+From: C4 Service Commercial District

+To: CD Comprehensive Development District (based on C4 and C4f

+Service Commercial District)

+Address: B - 6681 Macpherson Avenue

-- Purpose: To permit Mix 2 Karaoke to operate as a liquor primary license establishment. - 1.
+Purpose: To permit Mix 2 Karaoke to operate as a liquor primary license

+establishment.

 THAT the Planning and Building Department be authorized to continue to work with the applicant towards the preparation of a suitable plan of development for presentation to a Public Hearing on the understanding that a more detailed report will be submitted at a later date.
+MOVED BY COUNCILLOR CALENDINO SECONDED BY COUNCILLOR KEITHLEY THAT the recommendation of the City Manager be adopted.
+Item #14 Application for the rezoning of:

-- Item #14 Application for the rezoning of: - Rez #18-30 Lot 1, DL 152, Group 1, NWD Plan 74906, Parcel "J"(Explanatory Plan 15978), DLs 32 and 152, Group 1, NWD, Lot 12, DL 152, Group 1, NWD Plan 11715, Lot 1, DL 152, Group 1, NWD Plan 86209 - From: CD Comprehensive Development District (based on C3 General Commercial District and Metrotown Downtown Plan as guidelines) and P8 Parking District - To: Amended CD Comprehensive Development District (based on RM5s Multiple Family Residential District, RM5r Multiple Family Residential District, C3 General Commercial District and Metrotown Downtown Plan as guidelines) - Address: 4900/40 Kingsway and 6446/50 Nelson Avenue - Purpose: To permit a master plan and set of design guidelines for a multiphased hi-density mixed-use development.
-No specific development approvals are being sought in conjunction with the proposed rezoning bylaw amendment. - 1.
-THAT the introduction of a Highway Closure Bylaw be authorized according to the terms outlined in Section 5.6 of the report, contingent upon the granting by Council of Second Reading of the subject Rezoning Bylaw. - 2.
-THAT the sale be approved in principle of City-owned lane right-of-way for inclusion within the subject development site in accordance with the terms outlined in Section 5.6 of the report, and subject to the applicant pursuing the rezoning proposal to completion.
+Rez #18-30 Lot 1, DL 152, Group 1, NWD Plan 74906, Parcel "J"(Explanatory Plan 15978), DLs 32 and 152, Group 1, NWD, Lot 12, DL 152, Group 1, NWD Plan 11715, Lot 1, DL 152, Group 1, NWD Plan 86209 From: CD Comprehensive Development District (based on C3 General Commercial District and Metrotown Downtown Plan as guidelines) and P8 Parking District To: Amended CD Comprehensive Development District (based on RM5s Multiple Family Residential District, RM5r Multiple Family Residential District, C3 General Commercial District and Metrotown Downtown Plan as guidelines) Address: 4900/40 Kingsway and 6446/50 Nelson Avenue Purpose: To permit a master plan and set of design guidelines for a multiphased hi-density mixed-use development.
+No specific development approvals are being sought in conjunction with the proposed rezoning bylaw amendment.